-Pericardial fat pads are normal structures that lie in the cardiophrenic angle.
-They are adipose tissues surrounding the heart composed of the epicardial fat, which lies between the myocardium and visceral pericardium, and paracardial fat, which is adherent and external to the parietal pericardium.
-Unsurprisingly, they are more prominent in obese patients.
+Pericardial fat pads are normal adipose tissue masses that lie in the cardiophrenic angles and straddle the pericardium as they are derived from both epicardial fat and epipericardial fat, the latter being adherent and external to the parietal pericardium.
+Fat pads are more prominent in obese patients.

-They can be affected by fat necrosis, see: pericardial fat necrosis and inflammation directly causing coronary athetomatous disease 6.
+They can be affected by fat necrosis, see: epipericardial fat necrosis and inflammation directly causing coronary atheromatous disease 6.

 At times they are large enough to simulate pathology and can be mistaken for:

 - 1. McLoud TC.
 Thoracic Radiology: The Requisites: The Requisites (Requisites in Radiology).
 Mosby.
 ISBN:B005DXPW0W.
 Read it at Google Books - Find it at Amazon

 - 2. Pope TL.
 Harris & Harris' Radiology of Emergency Medicine.
 Lippincott Williams & Wilkins.
 (2012) ISBN:145110720X.
 Read it at Google Books - Find it at Amazon

 - 3. Grant, Griffin.
 Grainger & Allison's Diagnostic Radiology Essentials.
 Churchill Livingstone.
 ISBN:B00CC6IA3Y.
 Read it at Google Books - Find it at Amazon

 - 4. Wong CX, Ganesan AN, Selvanayagam JB.
 Epicardial fat and atrial fibrillation: current evidence, potential mechanisms, clinical implications, and future directions.
 (2017) European heart journal.
 38 (17): 1294-1302. doi:10.1093/eurheartj/ehw045 - Pubmed